 Inspiration for my work mainly comes from Scottish landscapes including my home town of Edinburgh, but I also have a love of nature, wildlife and birds.
 I work from my own photographs usually taken whilst on holiday at various locations in Scotland.

-I have exhibited and sold my original batik paintings as part of the Scottish Batik Guild annual exhibitions which have taken place at various locations including Glasgow Botanic Gardens (2009), Percy House Gallery, Cockermouth (2009) and Resipole Studios, Acharacle, Argyll (2013 & 2015).
-I also have exhibited at Dancing Light Gallery, Whitmuir (2016) and for the RSPB at Rozelle House Galleries, Ayr (2016).
+I have exhibited and sold my original batik paintings as part of the Scottish Batik Guild annual exhibitions which have taken place at various locations including Glasgow Botanic Gardens (2009), Percy House Gallery, Cockermouth (2009) and Resipole Studios, Acharacle, Argyll (2013, 2015 & 2017).
+I have also exhibited at Dancing Light Gallery, Whitmuir (2016); at the Stick Factory, Edinburgh (2016); for the RSPB at Rozelle House Galleries, Ayr (2016) and at the Birch Tree Gallery, Edinburgh (2018).
+I have also sold my cards and prints at the ‘Art in the Park’ event in Colinton, Edinburgh in 2018.

-The Scottish Parliament has used my ‘Scottish Parliament in Winter’ batik painting as one of their official Christmas cards since 2014.
+The Scottish Parliament has used my ‘Scottish Parliament in Winter’ batik painting as one of their official Christmas cards from 2014 – 2016.

-I sell my handmade cards and mounted giclée prints at various outlets in Edinburgh and Lothian, and also from my website.
+I sell my handmade cards and mounted giclee prints at various outlets in Edinburgh & the Lothian's and also from my website.